dwiputrapurnawa/me-tube/README.md

 # Note
-Before you run the server you have to create a new file javascript named dev.js to run npm run dev so go to directory server/config, and create dev.js file in that directory.
+Before you run the server you have to create a new file javascript named 'dev.js' to run 'npm run dev' so go to directory server/config, and create 'dev.js' file in that directory.

-copy this code to dev.js
+copy this code to 'dev.js'

 module.exports = {
       mongoURI:"yourDatabaseConnection"